krisliew/notarise-demo/README.md

 > Do ensure that you are running on http because https would not work.

-> PS: Due to some issue with the library I am using, the blockchain transaction hash will be stored on the file name until I fix this issue.
+> PS: Blockchain transaction hash will be stored on the file name as for now

 ## Blockchain
   - Symbol Blockchain Explorer: http://explorer-951.symboldev.network/